landgraf-dev/aws-sdk-delphi/README.md

 Although using credentials profile is recommended as it's easier to manage and also compatible with [AWS Command Line Interface](https://aws.amazon.com/cli/).

+## Tests

+**Important:** Do not run the integration tests on a production account.

+Integration tests can be found in the **AWSTests** project.
+These tests assume that a default profile has been configured for credentials.
+You can set up credentials using [Configuration files][configuration-files], [Named profiles][named-profiles] or [Environment variables][environment-variables].

+The tests are designed to create and delete the resources needed for testing but it is important to keep your data safe.
+Do not run these tests on accounts that contain production data or resources.
+Since AWS resources are created and deleted during the running of these tests, charges can occur.
+To reduce charges occurred by running the tests focus on AWS resources that have minimal cost.

 ## License

 AWS SDK for Delphi is [fair-code](http://faircode.io) distributed under [**Apache 2.0 with Commons Clause**](LICENSE) license.